 We review services charges yearly and we will write to you with any changes when this review has been completed.
 You have the right to see a summary of the costs that make up the bill, so if you would like to see the information used to calculate the charges please just ask a member of the team.

 We calculate the service charge each year by looking at what services have been provided to each property / estate / block and how much these services have cost.
 We use this information to calculate the next years’ service charges.
 The estimates are prepared and sent to Leaseholders and Shared Owners in March and the new charges take effect on 1 April each year.

-If you believe that you should not have to pay your service charge and if wish to dispute this with us, please read this document which gives you information about our Service Charge Dispute Resolution.
+If you believe that you should not have to pay your service charge and if wish to dispute this with us, please read our Service Charge Dispute resolution document.

 Leaseholders and Shared Owners can read our Service Charge Expenditure Booklet here.